maslla100/SVG-Logo-Maker/README.md

 This project was built using npm i inquirer@8.2.4 and JavaScript.
 Versioning control on Github.

 ## Installation
 To install this project, download the repository files to your local machine.
-Install npm inquirer and use the command line to run the JavaScript  Professional README Generator application.
+Install npm inquirer and use the command line to run the JavaScript  Set up your Node.js project:

+Initialize a new Node.js project with npm init.
+Install Inquirer (npm install inquirer) for user input.
+Install Jest (npm install jest --save-dev) for testing.
+Set up your package.json to use Jest for testing ("test": "jest").Professional README Generator application.

 ## Usage
 To use this project, download the repository files to your local machine.
 Install npm inquirer and use the command line to run the JavaScript  Professional README Generator application.